soniajoseph/ViT-Prisma/docs/README.md

 ## How do I use this repo?
 Check out [our guide](https://github.com/soniajoseph/ViT-Prisma/blob/main/docs/UsageGuide.md).

 Check out our tutorial notebooks for using the repo.
+You can also check out this [corresponding talk](https://www.youtube.com/watch?v=gQbh-RZtsq4&ab_channel=SoniaJoseph) on some of these techniques.

 1. [Main ViT Demo](https://colab.research.google.com/drive/1TL_BY1huQ4-OTORKbiIg7XfTyUbmyToQ) - Overview of main mechanistic interpretability technique on a ViT, including direct logit attribution, attention head visualization, and activation patching.
 The activation patching switches the net's prediction from tabby cat to Border collie with a minimum ablation.
 2. [Emoji Logit Lens](https://colab.research.google.com/drive/1yAHrEoIgkaVqdWC4GY-GQ46ZCnorkIVo) - Deeper dive into layer- and patch-level predictions with interactive plots.